 Mobile app development requires access to software development kits (SDKs) that provide a simulated mobile environment for programmers to design and test code.
 However, creating an app does not require full use of these kits.
 For example, developers can create mobile games using Unity and then use the Android SDK to ensure its deliverability on mobile devices.
 Developing apps for iOS requires a paid iOS developer license, whereas the Android SDK is freely available to users.

 iOS and Android have similar mobile market shares (47% and 52% respectively), but developing for Apple is somewhat easier in that you don't need to worry about a wide range of devices from different manufacturers.
 Whichever operating system you choose, however, there are barriers to entry.

 Mobile app development is changing constantly.
 Typically, every six months or so, a new version of an operating system rolls out with unique features that mobile apps can utilize.
 Developing for a specific version of the operating system, or even for a native operating system, usually requires developers to try multiple solutions to find the one that suits their development needs.

 Failure to keep up with development updates could cause catastrophic cybersecurity issues.
 Consider the costs of developing an app, which can range from $5,000 to $15,000 to start, plus the costs for continued development and maintenance.
 If Android or iOS releases a new OS update, you can be delisted quickly for being incompatible.

-Developing an app is useful, but only if you develop a great app.
-A poor user experience will drive customers away, leaving you essentially marketing for your competition.
-Be cognizant of creating a user experience and realistic about budgets, and you'll be well on your way.
+Developing an app is only worthwhile if it's a great app.
+A poor user experience will drive customers away.
+Be mindful of the user experience and realistic about your budget.